gardener/gardenctl-v2/README.md

 # OR
 # Method 2 : If you don't have access to the kube-system namespace in the garden, the garden cluster-identity is also available in every shoot's
-export PROJECT="your-project-name" # Change to your project name export SHOOT="your-shoot-name" # Change to any shoot in your project export PREFIX="shoot--$PROJECT--$SHOOT-"$(kubectl get shoot -n garden-$PROJECT $SHOOT -ojsonpath={.metadata.uid})"-" export STATUS=$(kubectl get shoot -n garden-$PROJECT $SHOOT -ojsonpath={.status.clusterIdentity}) export CLUSTER_IDENTITY=$(echo ${STATUS#$PREFIX}) # difference between both
+export PROJECT="your-project-name" # Change to your project name export SHOOT="your-shoot-name" # Change to any shoot's name in your project export PREFIX="shoot--$PROJECT--$SHOOT-"$(kubectl get shoot -n garden-$PROJECT $SHOOT -ojsonpath={.metadata.uid})"-" export STATUS=$(kubectl get shoot -n garden-$PROJECT $SHOOT -ojsonpath={.status.clusterIdentity}) export CLUSTER_IDENTITY=$(echo ${STATUS#$PREFIX}) # difference between both